2007 Bowling Green Falcons football team: Coaching staff

-Post season
+Postseason

 As the 2007 college football season neared the end, many organizations began to announce finalists and winners of various post-season awards.
 Kory Lichtensteiger was named a finalist for the Rimington Trophy, given to the nation's best center.
 He was one of 6 athletes recognized.
 Bowling Green also had eight players make the All-Conference Teams (the fourth most of any school in the MAC).